Anna-Gordon/Jungle-Rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes.
 Two types of users: Client and Admin.
 Admin can create categories and products.
-Client can register, make purchase and pay for order.
+Client can register, browes products and make purchase.

 ## Setup